pollfish/docs/flutter.md

 ### 4. Initialize Pollfish

-When you initialize Pollfish you should pass the API Key of the app which is a mandatory param:
+When you initialize Pollfish you should pass the API Key (from step 2) of the app which is a mandatory param:

-1. **apiKey**: - Your API Key (from step 2)

 For example: